What is an Islamic Forex Account? How to trade according to Islamic finance

-Although halal investment in Forex is not a recent financial innovation, there are few swap-free brokers that offer Islamic accounts like Admiral Markets.
+Is Forex trading halal?
+Although halal investment in Forex is not a recent financial innovation, there are few swap-free brokers that offer Islamic accounts like Admirals.

 Often this type of trading account is not promoted by brokers, since sometimes they are less profitable for them and the number of clients that request them is quite limited.
-However, Admiral Markets offers its Muslim clients the opportunity to open an Islamic trading account.
+However, Admirals offers its Muslim clients the opportunity to open an Islamic trading account.

 Islamic finance has four basic principles:

 - Prohibition of payment and receipt of any interest rate (Riba)

 - Immediate exchanges in the context of trading operations

 These four principles do not always fit into the Western banking and trading tradition, and to respect the principles of Islamic finance, specific trading accounts have been created, commonly referred to as "Islamic accounts."